Louis Coppersmith

 W. Louis Coppersmith (June 19, 1928 – January 15, 1989) was a member of the Pennsylvania State Senate, serving from 1969 to 1980.
 He and fellow Senator Quentin Orlando were the main sponsors of the "Diagnostic Drug Bill."
+He was the chair of the Public Health and Welfare Committee.

+His son, Sam, served in the United States House of Representatives from Arizona's 1st congressional district from 1993 to 1995.